codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the dog say to the two trees?
-Bark bark.
+Why did the cookie cry?
+It was feeling crumby.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. Cross-Site Scripting
+ 1. Region 3
- 2. Broken Authentication
+ 2. Region 1
- 3. Injection
+ 3. Region 2
- 4. Insecure Direct Object References
+ 4. Region 4

 <details>
   <summary>Answer</summary>
-  Injection
+  Region 3
 </details>